jquinnKX/kdbAlertTP/README.md

 # kdbAlertTP
-TP set-up for test Alert Monitor system
+TP set-up for test Alert Monitor system.

 This framework is an expansion of the skeleton TP framework available at https://code.kx.com/v2/wp/building_real_time_tick_subscribers.pdf